 The first five minutes of waiting time are free, then it costs Dhs0.50 per minute

-Alcohol also tends to be expensive but not always as bad as you might think (especially if you’re comparing prices to bars in a place like London), and again, it tends to vary depending on the standard of the hotel you’re drinking at.
-A (not necessarily very good) glass of wine can cost anything from a cheap Dhs35 (maybe less in happy hour) to an average Dhs50 for a mid range wine and up to Dhs80-90 or more for a decent glass (yup, just one glass!).
+↑ Alcohol also tends to be expensive but not always as bad as you might think (especially if you’re comparing prices to bars in a place like London), and again, it tends to vary depending on the standard of the hotel you’re drinking at.
+A (not necessarily very good) glass of wine can cost anything from a cheap Dhs35 (maybe less in happy hour) to an average Dhs50-70 for a mid range wine and up to Dhs80-120 plus for a decent glass (yup, just one glass!).

 This is another one that varies wildly according to where you look and what it is you are looking for.
-You can still find share accommodation for around Dhs5000 per month in Khalidiya including all bills based on three friends sharing, but do note that officially, unmarried couples and members of the opposite sex not from the same family are not permitted to share by law (though many do and have no problems).
+You can still find share accommodation for around Dhs5000 per month in Khalidiya including all bills based on three friends sharing, but it’s worth noting that officially, unmarried couples and members of the opposite sex not from the same family are not permitted to share by law.

-Property is one thing in the emirate that people constantly complain about the price of, though according to official reports, rent has actually decreased along with the recent falling oil prices.
-According to an article in The National, the average cost of a two bed apartment in the capital is now four percent less than last year at Dhs129,000 per year.
+Property is one thing in the emirate that people constantly complain about the price of, though according to official reports, rent has actually continued to decrease throughout 2017.
+According to an article in The National, prices have dropped somewhere between 3 and 5 percent since 2016 depending on the type of property and location.
 Read the full article here.